 The international IT firm NEORIS, or more precisely its Prague branch, prevailed in the Office for Future Challenges category of last year’s Meeting Room of the Year awards.
 So — what do their work spaces look like?
 And how do they work within NEORIS’ daily operations?

 A total of 140 people from 40 nations are working on the two floors of their Smíchov Gate building in Prague’s Anděl district.
-English wins out in the the linguistic Babylon of these offices, but Java, SQL, and C win out even more.
+English wins out in the linguistic Babylon of these offices, but Angular, .NET and SQL Server.
 Meanwhile, although the company culture is international, there’s still a South American feel in the air.
 Their many American, Mexican, and Argentinian expats ensure this.
 The marketing head Filip Vasić says that they’ve infected their other colleagues with an interest in the Spanish language, Latin American dance, and definitely a joy in life.

 The NEORIS offices are simple, well-arranged, furnished for comfort, and above all, flexible.
 The company’s own functioning is fully reflected in them: NEORIS must be able to react quickly to its project’s needs—and thus the future.